Unpopular opinion: Beyoncé didn’t make the beat sicker.

 But only while listening to beats: The focus, if I’m to believe I truly achieved elevated focus, only lasted as long as the music played.
-Some users describe hours of focus & brain balance following the beat experience.
+Some users describe hours of focus and brain balance following the beat experience.

 Not in my case.

 Yet, I’ve also experienced negative outcomes on cognition, which corroborates with the belief that engaging certain frequencies at certain times may induce a variety of effects.
 This notion, by the way, applies to many nootropics as well, leading me to believe that binaural beats do affect cognition.
-It’s just our understanding of binaural beats that is off & incomplete.
+It’s just our understanding of binaural beats that is off and incomplete.

 Do I believe that binaural beats enhance my cognition?
 Hard to say.

 It could just be that the noise eliminates mental distractions, helping me to focus on the tasks at hand–in effect creating the illusion of an enhanced cognition.
-I’ll need to try this with non-binaural sounds & tones to know for sure if it’s a binaural beat → brainwave frequency thing.
+I’ll need to try this with non-binaural sounds and tones to know for sure if it’s a binaural beat → brainwave frequency thing.

 I find there are plenty of non-binaural songs that keep me clued in on my work–be it writing, studying, exercising, etc. So I’m not entirely throwing out the alternative hypothesis: That it’s simply the “white noise” element of binaural beats overriding the otherwise distracting environmental tones.